This section covers adding a 1500 watt pure sine wave inverter to the basic electrical system.

 As the picture above shows, the AC side wiring for our system is no wiring – all you do is plug cords in.
 To keep things simple, separate power strips are used when on inverter power and when on shore power.
 When on inverter power, you plug into one strip, and when on shore power plug into the other strip.
 There is no AC distribution panel and no AC circuit breakers (except inside the inverter) and I don’t have AC outlets spread out all over the van.
 I had all these on the first version of the van and, in truth, they were a total waste of time an money.
 The only outlet we ever used was the one by the galley.
 So, this time we simplified it down to what we actually use, and the result was no wiring to do.
 Just plug one power strip into the inverter outlet and another into the shore power outlet.
 The van only has 60 sqft of floor area – one outlet is fine for us.

 They do sell transfer switches that will change over from getting AC power from your inverter or from shore power automatically.
-But, the two plug strips is satisfyingly simple to me.
+But, just using the two plug strips is satisfyingly simple to me.

 If you decide to DIY one of these transfer switches, be sure to read up on how they work.
 At the same time you switch from shore power to inverter power, the point at which the neutral is bonded the ground must be changed – if you are not sure what this means, then don’t DIY it until you do.